Monday, 14 November 2022

 Eventually I found the start of the climb, indicated by a signboard with its name and a clear warning.

-I also calmed my nerves, telling myself, "It will only be a mile or so of uphill riding, I do have the legs - but if I didn't, it will be less than a mile of walking!"
+I also calmed my nerves, telling myself, "It will only be a mile or so of uphill riding, I do have the legs - but if I don't, it will be less than a mile of walking!"

 So I started the climb, with a certain amount of trepidation.
-The opening metres of the climb increased in steepness abruptly as I cycled passed some cottages.
+The opening metres of the ramp increased in steepness abruptly as I cycled passed some cottages.
 Given that the windows were close to the road and gave occupants a clear view of riders on the hill, I made an effort to try and look elegant - which meant going along at a slow but steady pace.

 False summit on The Struggle

-It's got to be said, the landscape was spectacular.
+It has to be said, the landscape was spectacular.
 It was amazing to see a bowl to my right with lots of valleys and Wainwrights around Wansfell, and then the main road, the official Kirkstone Pass just behind it.
 Eventually I reached what I believed to be the summit and quietly celebrated the fact that I had conquered this beast.

 Finally arrived at the Kirkstone Inn